Skip to main content

 What is a Retirement Trust, and How Does it Work?

-As a solution, Will could consider a retirement trust, also referred to as an individual or standalone retirement trust.
-A retirement trust can be created and assigned as the beneficiary of Will’s IRA.
-Will would act as the grantor, and he would name someone as the trustee.
-He would then name his three children as beneficiaries to the trust and establish the terms of the trust for distributing the funds.
+A retirement trust can be created and assigned as the beneficiary of Jeff’s IRA.
+Jeff would act as the grantor — the person or organization that creates a trust, as Investopedia explains in more detail.
+He would name someone as the trustee, the person who manages the trust per Jeff’s instructions.
+Finally, he would then name his three children as beneficiaries to the trust and establish the terms of the trust — the rules the trustee will follow for distributing the funds.

-When Will dies, the trust is funded with his remaining IRA funds, and the children’s share is held in the trust to be distributed according to its terms.
+When Jeff dies, the trust is funded with his remaining IRA funds.
+Crucially, each child’s share will be held in the trust to be distributed according to its terms.

-So, how does Will’s retirement trust arrangement address his concerns?
+So, how does Jeff’s retirement trust arrangement address his concerns?

 Comparing Retirement Trust Alternatives

-The retirement trust has several advantages over its alternatives—one is to simply name beneficiaries on your IRA, and another being an inherited IRA.
+The retirement trust has several advantages over its alternatives.
+Why should you consider this alternative instead of simply naming beneficiaries on your IRA or using an inherited IRA?

 Who Can Benefit from an Individual Retirement Trust?

 Because retirement trusts offer a unique structure, they can be somewhat complicated to set up.
 It works best for those who have amassed significant retirement assets and have specific concerns about their future distribution.
-Specific concerns might include
+If you have any of the following specific concerns, a retirement trust may be worth considering:

-Spendthrift heirs: If you’re concerned with how the funds will be used, you can include limitations on their distribution.
+• Spendthrift heirs: If you’re concerned with how the funds will be used, you can include limitations on their distribution.
 For example, you can have any amount that exceeds the required minimum distribution (RMD) set aside to be subject to the trustee’s discretion.
+This degree of control simply isn’t possible with other methods of passing along a retirement account to your heirs.

-Control of distributions for blended families: With a retirement trust, you can select a variety of beneficiaries with varying percentages.
-Additionally, beneficiary designations are irrevocable, giving you extensive control over the distribution of assets long after you’re passing.
+• Control of distributions for blended families: With a retirement trust, you can select a variety of beneficiaries with varying percentages.
+Additionally, beneficiary designations are irrevocable, giving you extensive control over the distribution of assets long after your passing.

 How to Know if a Retirement Trust is Right for You